CTCGlobal/stonebranch.demo/README.md

 ### How the Components Interact

 1. **OMS (Operations Manager Server)** is the brain -- it schedules workflows, dispatches tasks to agents, manages variables, and handles approvals.
+There is a single OMS on the CTC on-premise Ubuntu VM.
-2. **Universal Agents** are lightweight daemons installed on each managed server.
-They receive task instructions from the OMS, execute shell commands locally, and report results back.
+2. **Universal Control Plane** (on the CTC on-premise OMS) provides centralized governance, managing both production on-premise agents and DR agents running on AWS EC2 instances from a single control point.
-3. **Universal Control Plane** (on the CTC on-premise OMS) provides centralized governance across both sites.
+3. **Universal Agents** are lightweight daemons installed on each managed server.
+They receive task instructions from the OMS over TLS, execute shell commands locally, and report results back.
+Both on-premise and AWS agents connect back to the single on-premise OMS.
 4. **Amazon S3** serves as the intermediate backup store -- production agents push backups up, DR agents pull them down during failover.
 5. **Approval Engine** pauses the DR workflow at 3 critical gates, requiring human sign-off before proceeding.